cloud-neutral-toolkit/rag-server.svc.plus/docs/xray-single-port-multi-user.md

 1. **Trigger**: Any operation that creates, updates, or deletes a user credential triggers the synchronization.
 Hook into existing user management flows (e.g., registration endpoint).
 2. **Load Active Users**: Fetch all enabled users from the database, retrieving their UUID and email.
-3. **Merge Clients Array**: Construct the `clients` slice (`[]Client`) ordered deterministically (e.g., sorted by creation time) to keep diffs stable.
+3. **Merge Users Array**: Construct the user slice (`[]Client`) ordered deterministically (e.g., sorted by creation time) to keep diffs stable.
 4. **Generate Configuration**:
    - Load the base template for `/usr/local/etc/xray/config.json`.
-   - Replace the `inbounds.settings.clients` node with the freshly computed array.
+   - Replace the `outbounds[].settings.vnext[].users[]` node with the freshly computed array.
 New registrations simply append to the slice composed in memory before the generator writes it back.
 Each client entry includes the UUID, optional email, and any flow directive required by the transport profile.
    - Persist the resulting JSON atomically (write to temp file then move into place).
 5. **Validate JSON**:
    - Run `jq . /usr/local/etc/xray/config.json` or an equivalent Go `json.Unmarshal` check to confirm syntax correctness.